 Arundo relies on flooding and disturbance to spread to new areas.
 A single fragment of root or cane can float downstream and form a new patch if it ends up in a moist area.
 Mowing of Arundo can spread fragments that form new patches along roadway ditches.
 Contaminated fill dirt can also carry plant fragments and create a new infestation.
 Preventing the spread of Arundo is much more cost effective than dealing with it once it has become established.
 The Arundo Control Man program provides tips for anyone working in construction, right-of-way management, and parks maintenance to help prevent it from moving to new areas.

-Several watershed-scale efforts are underway to manage Arundo in several priority areas.
+Several watershed-scale efforts are underway to manage Arundo in priority areas.
 These efforts rely on partnerships with private landowners, other agencies, and nonprofits to succeed at gaining control of Arundo infestations.
-Treatment using spot treatments of aquatic-labeled herbicides is provided at no cost to landowners and this control method has the least impact on stream ecosystems.
-The Healthy Creeks Initiative, led by TPWD, works to manage Arundo across the Blanco, Guadalupe, Medina, and Pedernales river watersheds (Bandera, Blanco, Comal, Gillespie, Hays, and Kerr counties).
+Spot treatments of aquatic-labeled herbicides are provided at no cost to landowners; this control method has the least impact on stream ecosystems.
+The Healthy Creeks Initiative, led by TPWD, works to manage Arundo across the Blanco, Guadalupe, Llano, Medina, and Pedernales river watersheds (Bandera, Blanco, Comal, Gillespie, Hays, Kerr, and Kimble counties).
 The Pull.
 Kill.
-Plant. program is led by the Nueces River Authority and is active in the Nueces, Frio, Dry Frio, and Sabinal river watersheds (Real and Uvalde counties).
+Plant. program is led by the Nueces River Authority and is active in the Nueces, Frio, Dry Frio, Leona, and Sabinal river watersheds (Frio, Real, Uvalde, and Zavala counties).